 Dogs are loyal like no other animal.
 They have melted the hearts of a many a poet over the year.
-He is our curated collection of interesting dog quotes and dog poems from renowned poets.
+He is our curated collection of interesting dog poems from renowned poets.

 - "A Dog Has Died" by Pablo Neruda